wb14123/blog/jekyll/_posts/2020-08-15-Use-RSS-and-Kindle-to-Read-News.markdown

 index: ['/Computer Science/Digital Life']
 ---

+*Update: check [this article](/2022-10-29-RSS-Brain-Yet-Another-RSS-Reader-With-More-Features.html) to see how to use a RSS reader I wrote to take back the control of your information consumption.*

 In a [previous blog post](/2020-08-02-What-Is-Wrong-abount-Recommendation-System.html), I talked about one of the reasons I want to use mobile phone and social network less often.
 In this article, I will talk about one of the strategies of doing that: don't read news on mobile phone or computer.
 Use Kindle or other E-Readers instead.
 Here is how I do it:

 ## Use RSS to Get News